bchnge/columbia_datascience_assignment_1/README.md

 homework\_1p5
 =============

-**Due:** Monday Feb 4, 6pm.
+**Due:** Wednesday Feb 6, 6pm.
 No commits after this time will be counted.

 To receive full credit, you must commit and push code that passes all unit tests.